Home

 Why keep enabling?

-Keeping enabling behaviors can be temporarily helpful because it avoids confrontation.
+Keeping enabling can be temporarily helpful because it avoids confrontation.
 It also avoids negative consequences which may not only effect the dysfunctional person but may also affect the enabler as well.
 For example: you fear that if your husband does not call in sick to work he may lose his job – and it may not be the first time.
 But your enabling is only postponing the inevitable.
 He may not lose his job now, but eventually he will.

 When you enable another person you also have control over them.
 There is a false sense of importance that this person needs you.
 This is very common in a codependent relationship – and well-meaning parents, friends, and strangers can also get caught up in it too.